A world full of things in common

 Did you know that a whole 60% of the country is made up of mountains?
 We are home to a considerable share of the Eastern Alps – the Tyrolean Central Alps, Upper and Lower Tauern, Northern and Southern Limestone Alps and Vienna Woods – and are therefore referred to as the “Alpine Republic”.

-1983: Foundation of KAISER+KRAFT in Austria.
+1983: Foundation of kaiserkraft in Austria.

-Yes, it's true: We are proud of Her Majesty the Queen.
+Yes, it's true: We are proud of His Majesty the King.
 It's a major faux pas to stick a stamp bearing the face of a member of the royal family on an envelope the wrong way round.
 And we have place names that invariably make you happy, everybody smiles when they hear Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 This is the longest official place name in Europe and, unsurprisingly, the most famous village in Wales.

-1974: Foundation of KAISER+KRAFT in Great Britain.
+1974: Foundation of kaiserkraft in the United Kingdom.